-- High school diploma or general education degree (GED).
+- High school diploma or general education diploma (GED).

-- Three months related experience and/or training; equivalent combination of education and experience.
+- Three months’ related experience and/or training; or equivalent combination of education and experience.

 Rush Enterprises (NASDAQ: RUSHA & RUSHB) operates the largest network of heavy and medium- duty truck dealerships in North America.
 Its current truck operations include a network of locations located throughout the United States.
 These dealerships provide an integrated, one-stop sales and service of new and used heavy- and medium-duty trucks and construction equipment, aftermarket parts, service and body shop capabilities, chrome accessories, tires and a wide array of financial services including the financing of truck and equipment sales, insurance products and leasing and rentals.